ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 MSC testing data repository DD-Alpha data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../docs/msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../docs/usage/readme_en.md) is also available.

-The data is also available using the basic HTTP protocol and resides in a directory that is plainly accessible by a web browser.
+The data is also available using the basic HTTP protocol and resides in a directory that is plainly accessible by a web browser at the following URL:

+* [http://dd.alpha.weather.gc.ca/model_riops/dynamic_hydrographic_products/hdf5/{HH}/](http://dd.alpha.weather.gc.ca/model_riops/dynamic_hydrographic_products/hdf5/)

+* __HH__: Model run start, in UTC [00, 06, 12, 18]

 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable HDF5 file.
-In practice, we recommend writing your own script to automate the downloading of the desired data (using wget or equivalent).
+In practice, we recommend writing your own script to automate the downloading of the desired data (using wget or curl).
 If you are unsure of how to proceed, you might like to take a look at our brief wget usage guide.

-The data can be accessed at the following URL:

-* [http://dd.alpha.weather.gc.ca/model_riops/dynamic_hydrographic_products/hdf5/{HH}/](http://dd.alpha.weather.gc.ca/model_riops/dynamic_hydrographic_products/hdf5/)

-* __HH__: Model run start, in UTC [00, 06, 12, 18]

 Note that the S-111 data is updated four times a day following the end of each daily RIOPS operational model synoptic runs.